Jeflux/ckLua/README.md

 ## How to use
 The program uses C++/CLI.
 So you need to compile with /clr and /SUBSYSTEM:WINDOWS flags.
 You also need to include libusb, LibCorsairRGB and Lua.

-As mentioned by Palmr, you may have to install drivers for libusb to get this program to work.
-See here for information on how to set up the libusb drivers for windows: https://github.com/libusb/libusb/wiki/Windows#Driver_Installation.
+As mentioned by Palmr, you might have to install drivers for libusb to get this program to work.
+Instructions on how to install libusb on windows can be found [here](https://github.com/libusb/libusb/wiki/Windows#Driver_Installation).

 ## Disclaimer
 I am not responsible for any third party scripts used in conjunction with this application.
 By using this application with scripts from untrusted sources you are potentially running the risk of having a keylogger on your system, as with any application that reads hardware input.